 Philip is Deputy Chair of the Bank of England’s Enforcement Decision Making Committee.
 He is also Professor of Law and Economics at the College of Europe, Bruges, teaching the core LL.M. competition course and is co-founder and General Editor of the European Competition Journal, and the Oxford University Press Competition Law case reporter series.
 Philip’s past career includes being a member of the Board of the Office of Fair Trading, an Inquiry Chair and Senior Director of Case Decision Groups at the Competition and Markets Authority and a board member of the Channel Islands Competition and Regulatory Authorities.
 He chaired the British Institute’s Competition Law Forum, and worked in private practice in London, Toronto and Tokyo, and as a competition official in Ottawa.

 Stephen joined the RDC in 2019.

 Stephen is an Independent Non-Executive Director and Audit Committee Chair of Gama Aviation Plc.
-He Chairs the Finance & Performance Committee and sits on the Audit Committee of a major NHS University Hospitals Foundation Trust which is in process of merging several acute general hospitals with 9,000 staff and turnover of £600m.
-Stephen is a member of the Determinations Panel of The Pensions Regulator, acts internationally as an expert witness on auditing, financial reporting and corporate governance matters.
-He is a Governor of Reading Blue Coat School.
+He also Chairs the Finance & Performance Committee and sits on the Audit, Workforce and Sustainability Committees of University Hospitals Dorset NHS Foundation Trust which manages two large acute general hospitals with 9,000 staff and turnover of £600m.
+Stephen is a member of the Determinations Panel of The Pensions Regulator, acts internationally as an expert witness on auditing, financial reporting and corporate governance matters and is a Governor of Reading Blue Coat School.
 Previously he sat on the Audit Quality Review Committee of the Financial Reporting Council, and was a Trustee and Treasurer of New Forest Heritage.

 Sidney joined the RDC in 2019.

 He began his legal career in 1982 at global law firm Allen & Overy LLP, where he was a partner for 18 years, after which he spent ten years as a partner and then a consultant at Bryan Cave Leighton Paisner LLP (BCLP).